-If you are already dealing with facial acne, chances are that other areas of your skin are also prone to this inflammatory condition.
+If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 Besides treating the area topically, you also need to consider eliminating potential triggers that are causing your back acne.